nimendrak/Movie-Tracker/README.md

 - Movie Tracker has following features :

     - Register Movies
-    - Add/ Remove Favorites Movies
+    - Add/Remove Favorites Movies
     - Edit Registered Movies
-    - Search Movies
+    - Search Movies in Device Database
-    - Get Ratings from IMDB API
+    - Get Ratings/Images/Search from IMDB API

 Every actions that user takes as mentioned in the above list, will be saved in SQLite Database.